monmima/main-aide-memoire/wordpress/README.md

 - Click the Download button.
 - Fill out the form.
 Even though you are asked for an e-mail address, you won't have to use it at a later stage to confirm your identity.
 The file weights about 140 Mo.

+## Sending mail with SMTP

+Use WP Mail SMTP by wpforms for this.
+The icon is a silly-looking pigeon.

+**Troubleshooting an undelivered mail issue**

+1. Go to Dashboard ===> WP Mail SMTP ===> Settings.
+1. There should be a red message telling you what's wrong.
+1. The issue might just be re-granting a permission.
+1. If so, the process is quick and easy.
+1. You can also send test mails to make sure everything is working fine.
+There is an Email test tab for this.